d4rkc0d3r/d4rkAvatarOptimizer/README.md

 This will add logic to the shaders to ensure everything works correctly.
 Some shaders might not work correctly with this option enabled.
 Can't merge meshes that have any tessellation or surface shaders.

-Forces on "Write Properties as Static Values" if enabled.
+Forces on `Write Properties as Static Values` if enabled.

 Shader Toggles will not work with blocked shaders or projectors.
 ## NaNimation Toggles